Alignak-monitoring-contrib/alignak-backend/docs/resources/actiondowntime.rst

 .. _actiondowntime-action:

-``action``: Use 'add' to add a new downtime, or 'delete' to delete an downtime
+``action``: Use "add" to add a new downtime, or "delete" to delete an downtime

    Allowed values: [, ', a, d, d, ', ,,  , ', d, e, l, e, t, e, ', ]